 Guiding Principles for 2020-21

 Eastern Illinois University has a proud 125-year tradition as an outstanding public regional university celebrated for its academic excellence, student-centeredness, student success, vibrant campus life, and extraordinarily high satisfaction ratings from its students.
 During the COVID-19 pandemic, EIU has been strategic, thoughtful, and informed in its responses while remaining successful in living up to its mission, and we are proud of our EIU Family for their enduring commitment to those core values.
 Below is the Eastern Illinois University Mission Statement.

 Eastern Illinois University is a public comprehensive university that offers superior, accessible undergraduate and graduate education.
 Students learn the methods and results of free and rigorous inquiry in the arts, humanities, sciences, and professions, guided by a faculty known for its excellence in teaching, research, creative activity, and service.
 The University community is committed to diversity and inclusion and fosters opportunities for student-faculty scholarship and applied learning experiences within a student-centered campus culture.
 Throughout their education, students refine their abilities to reason and to communicate clearly so as to become responsible citizens and leaders.

-As we enter the 2020-21 academic year, a number of guiding principles will complement our mission and continue to drive our highest priorities, which unequivocally include the health and safety of EIU’s students and employees.
+Throughout the 2020-21 academic year, a number of guiding principles complement our mission and continue to drive our highest priorities, which unequivocally include the health and safety of EIU’s students and employees.

 EIU's Guiding Principles